-Every time property is released or received, an appropriate entry on the evidence package shall be completed to maintain the chain of possession.
-No property or evidence is to be released without first receiving written authorization from a supervisor.
-Request for analysis for items other than narcotics or drugs shall be completed on the appropriate forms and submitted to the property and evidence technician.
+Every time property is released or received, an appropriate entry on the evidence package shall be completed to maintain the chain of evidence.
+No property or evidence is to be released without first receiving written authorization from a supervisor or detective.

+Request for analysis for items other than narcotics or drugs shall be completed on the appropriate forms and submitted to the Records/Evidence Supervisor.
 This request may be filled out any time after booking of the property or evidence.